michal-franc/michal-franc.github.io/_posts/2010-09-02-activity-tracker-wpf-auto-updated-data-binding-with-inotifypropertychanged.md

 <strong>1)</strong> First our class which contains bound properties needs to implement the <strong>INotifyPropertyChanged</strong> interface.
 We have to implement the method <strong>OnPropertyChanged</strong> and call it every time we are changing the property which we want to auto update.
 This call will notify the bound <strong>WPF</strong> control, in my example <strong>TextBlock,</strong> that the value has changed and this will force the <strong>TextBlock</strong> to redraw itself with a new value.
 <div id="scid:9D7513F9-C04C-4721-824A-2B34F0212519:ac8baeac-6b0f-4a72-a107-27e254b387c7" class="wlWriterEditableSmartContent" style="display: inline; float: none; margin: 0; padding: 0;">
 <div>

+{% highlight csharp %}
-<pre class="lang:default decode:true ">public class TaskWPF : INotifyPropertyChanged
+public class TaskWPF : INotifyPropertyChanged
 {
      ....
      public void Increment()